 There are four sections of activities woven into three progressive levels of achievement:

-In its quest to help students reach their potential, Xspace is a registered Award Centre in the Lower Mainland in BC.
+In its quest to help students reach their potential, Xspace delivers the Duke of Edinburgh award through a registered Award Center in SD91.